 I have been involved with the Lagotto Romagnolo breed since 2008.
 My dogs are registered with the Australian National Kennel Council (ANKC) and my state body is Dogs NSW, with whom I am a Registered Breeder.
-My breeding prefix is PARITY and my registered number is 2100052465.
-Please feel free to contact Dogs NSW to verify my membership.
+My breeding prefix is PARITY in which I am now partners with my daughter who has been involved for the whole ride, but is now officially a part of the kennel.
+Our registered number is 2100093894.
+Please feel free to contact Dogs NSW to verify our membership.
 The email for Dogs NSW is email@example.com

 I started looking for a compatible dog for my family of four children and I fell in love with the idea of the breed from what I had seen and read online – they sounded exactly like the type of dog I was interested in.
 Curly fur, low-shedding, clever, affectionate, rustic presentation, medium sized, family oriented, and purebred!
 I went searching for some dogs to meet, and have been owned by them ever since.

 I have produced displays, set up and manned/dogged many information stands at the Sydney Pet Expo, the Sydney Royal, the Dog Lovers Show, local fun walks and pets in the park etc from back in 2008.
 I’m one of the founding members of the Lagotto Romagnolo Club of NSW and have held different positions within the club.
 I’ve shown the dogs at exhibitions here and there and will continue to do so, but it certainly isn’t my passion, I gain far more pleasure from spending time with them at play and trying to capture their personalities and their joy with my camera.